packit/packit.dev/content/docs/packit-service.md

 ![Re-run Github check](/github-check-rerun.png)

+Or it is possible to re-trigger every failed task using a pull request comment

+    /packit rebuild-failed

+which builds only failed builds and similar for testing farm

+    /packit retest-failed

+to re-trigger every failed test.

 ## How to propose a new downstream update?

 Packit Service is able to propose updates of new upstream releases using this comment in an issue: